hello, (again) world!

 Engineers, Engineering managers, and other business stakeholders will find a major benefit in making Plumbr part of their workflow.
 In general, those who share the responsibility for top-notch application performance and focus on software quality will find a use for Plumbr.
 Our mission is to be identified as a part of the DevOps toolchain that every organization has.

 In the coming weeks, I intend to cover a lot more about what we’re doing, and about which direction we intend to steer in.
-For now, give the product a try if you haven’t done so already.
 Share our news across different channels, and help more people discover what we have to offer.